Serving Veterans & Their Families in the Birmingham, AL Area

 Mr. and Mrs. P received approximately $2,500 monthly from Social security and pension and after paying house payments, car payments, insurance, food, and utilities there is little left over for caregivers or even Medicare supplement insurance premiums.

-What Mrs. P did not know, and that no one at the VA explained and none of the information she found online indicated was that the VA benefit is equal to the difference between the maximum benefit ($2,120) and her family’s Income for VA Purposes (IVAP).
+What Mrs. P did not know, and that no one at the VA explained and none of the information she found online indicated was that the VA benefit is equal to the difference between the maximum benefit ($2,120) that year and her family’s Income for VA Purposes (IVAP).
 Her IVAP was their total income ($2,500) minus their total reoccurring medical expenses (-0-) or $2,500.
 The maximum ($2,120) less the IVAP is a negative number and that is why they got zero instead of $2,120.

 What Mrs. P also did not know, because no one at the VA or either Senator’s office told her was that if she used the proper planning strategy she could have qualified for benefits.
 After Mrs. P came in to our office we explained all her options and immediately obtained the benefits she had unsuccessfully sought for over three years.
 While every case is different and results vary, we make sure everyone knows their legal options and the different strategies available.
 It’s our passion, you don’t and shouldn’t have to do this on your own.
 Some people like Mr. & Mrs. P will still think they are saving money, or maybe think they don’t have enough money, but like Mr. & Mrs. P, not getting help could cost over $75,000.00, and 3 years of stress and anxiety.
 Could you imagine how different those 3 years could have been for their family had they been getting the benefits they deserved and not trying to do everything on their own?